Stef0618/incubeta-iq/README.md

 **No candidate data is persisted.** Resumes are parsed to plain text in-memory, scored, then discarded — nothing is written to disk or a database.
 Only the scored JSON output is retained in session state and pushed to Google Sheets on export.
 This is intentional for PII and GDPR hygiene; do not add a file store.

 **Google Sheets uses a shared service account.** Export writes via a service account (not per-user OAuth), so access to the destination sheet is controlled at the Google Drive level by the Workspace admin sharing the sheet with the service account email.

----

-## What It Does

-Recruit IQ automates the first-stage resume triage process for any role Incubeta hires for.
-It reads a Job Description and a structured scoring model, builds a weighted evaluation rubric using AI, scores uploaded resumes against that rubric, and writes a ranked shortlist directly to Google Sheets — in minutes rather than days.

-The target output is a ranked list of the top 25 candidates for any role, each with a score, a band (Advance / Consider / Borderline / Decline), per-category breakdowns, red flag annotations, and an AI-written evaluator summary.
+Google sheets functionality is automatically turned on when you fill in the relevant fields in `.env.local`.

 ---

 ## The Four-Step Workflow